rwdavies/STITCH/README.md

 STITCH - Sequencing To Imputation Through Constructing Haplotypes
 =================================================================
-**__Current Version: 1.3.5__**
+**__Current Version: 1.3.6__**
-Release date: April 12, 2017
+Release date: May 24, 2017

 Changes in latest version

-1. Throw an error if there are problems initializing directories
+1. Allow very strict imputation from reference panels with niterations=1
-2. Better error messages for missing files
+2. Fix error message printing for files missing RG bam header tag
-3. Change downsample behaviour to require no more than downsampleToCov at all SNPs for a sample and not just lead SNPs in a read
+3. Fix bug when parsing read with cigarString *
+4. Require SM entry in RG tag

 For details of past changes please see [CHANGELOG](CHANGELOG.md).